moneybutton/yours-channels/docs/yours-lightning.md

 ![alt text](./img/channel-protocol-model.png "channel-protocol-model")

-The meaning is that if an automata is in state *A* and it gets the message *getMsg* with arguments *args* then it changes it's state to *q*.
+The meaning is that if an automata is in state *A* and it gets the message *getMsg* with arguments *args* then it changes it's state to *B*.
 It then performs some amount of local computation that might query and alter the db (we provide pseudo code in a box connected to the state).
 Then it sends the message *sendMsg* with arguments *args'* to the other agent.

 The automata for the channel protocol looks as follows.